debitoor/schemagic/README.md

 `additionalProperties:false` if you have not specified a `additionalProperties`value.
 We have done this to avoid programmer mistakes of forgetting `additionalProperties:false` in schemas.

+NOTE: Schemagic 2.0 does not support removing properties with the values null, empty string or undefined.
+Take a look at the node module [groom](https://github.com/e-conomic/groom), for this functionality.

 Build in formats
 ===================================